dar5hak/dar5hak.github.io/content/digital-garden/books.md

 I don’t do fan fiction, but this one kills it.
 It challenges the way you see problems, scientific or otherwise.
 (To be honest, it is less fantasy and more sci-fi or psychological thriller.)
 Full of slapstick humour, anime references and playful stabs at the original, this doesn’t disappoint in the storyline either.
 - **_The Chronicles of Narnia_**
 This is for an audience younger than that of _Harry Potter_.
 I like the saga, with my favourites being _The Horse and His Boy_ and _The Silver Chair_.
 My least favourite is the finale: I wasn’t nearly as disappointed in _Game of Thrones_ as I was in _The Last Battle_.
+- **_The Hobbit_** + **_The Lord of the Rings_**
+Tolkien is known as a legend for a reason, and that reason cannot be summarized in a few sentences.
+Go, read the books.
+Also, the critique that _The Lord of the Rings_ gets for being too long and too detailed is right.
+I didn’t feel the need to read the weather report for every day in Frodo’s journey.
+Despite that, this is one of the greatest works in the fantasy genre.

 ### Detective